sanjamg/cs171-fall26/logistics.md

 ## Student Conduct

 Ethical conduct is of utmost importance in your education and career.
 The instructors, the College of Engineering, and U.C.
-Berkeley are responsible for supporting you by enforcing all students’ compliance with the Code of Student Conduct ([https://sa.berkeley.edu/code-of-conduct](https://sa.berkeley.edu/code-of-conduct)) and the policies listed in the CoE Student Guide (https://engineering.berkeley.edu/students/undergraduate-guide/policies-procedures/).
+Berkeley are responsible for supporting you by enforcing all students’ compliance with the [Code of Student Conduct](https://sa.berkeley.edu/code-of-conduct) and the policies listed in the [CoE Student Guide](https://engineering.berkeley.edu/students/undergraduate-guide/policies-procedures/).
 The Center for Student Conduct is set up to support you when you have been affected by actions that may violate these community rules.
-This includes an organized and transparent process, student participation in the process, mechanisms for appeals, and other mechanisms to protect fairness (https://sa.berkeley.edu/conduct).
+This includes an organized and transparent process, student participation in the process, mechanisms for appeals, and [other mechanisms to protect fairness](https://sa.berkeley.edu/conduct).

 ## Accommodation Policy